 Hardy Buoys Smoked Fish employs 65 people year round for its wholesale and commercial business, expanding to 75 in the summer months to look after the sport fishing clientele.
 Hardy Buoys also maintains a well stocked retail outlet with factory direct pricing.

 Hardy Buoys Smoked Fish Inc. is a member of a member of the Canada Brand Strategy, products can be traced using the This Fish Traceability Program.
-Many of the Hardy Buoys Smoked Fish products proudly display membership to The Sea Choice Program and The Vancouver Aquariums Ocean Wise Program.
+Many of the Hardy Buoys Smoked Fish products proudly display membership to The Vancouver Aquariums Ocean Wise Program.

 The employees of Hardy Buoys are dedicated to producing the highest quality products, following the highest standards for food safety.